Mead: History

 Mead was possibly discovered among the first humans 20,000–40,000 years ago prior to the advent of both agriculture and ceramic pottery in the Neolithic, due to the prevalence of naturally occurring fermentation and the distribution of eusocial honey-producing insects worldwide; as a result, it is hard to pinpoint the exact historical origin of mead given the possibility of multiple discovery or potential knowledge transfer between early humans prior to recorded history.
 With the eventual rise of ceramic pottery and increasing use of fermentation in food processing to preserve surplus agricultural crops, evidence of mead begins to show up in the archaeological record more clearly, with pottery vessels from northern China dating from at least 7000 BCE discovered containing chemical signatures consistent with the presence of honey, rice, and organic compounds associated with fermentation.

 The earliest surviving written record of mead is possibly the soma mentioned in the hymns of the Rigveda, one of the sacred books of the historical Vedic religion and (later) Hinduism dated around 1700–1100 BCE.
 The Rigveda predates the Indo-Iranian separation, dated to roughly 2000 BCE, so this mention may originate from the Western Steppe or Eastern Europe.
 The Abri, a northern Illyrian subgroup of the Taulantii, were known to the ancient Greek writers for their technique of preparing mead from honey.
 During the Golden Age of ancient Greece, mead was said to be the preferred drink.
 Aristotle (384–322 BCE) discussed mead made in Illiria in his Meteorologica and elsewhere, while Pliny the Elder (23–79 CE) used the name melitites in his Naturalis Historia for a grape and honey wine (Pliny, Bk 4, Ch.
 9, Sec.
 11).
-The Hispanic-Roman naturalist Columella gave a recipe for mead (mella or aqua mulsa, lit. 'honeyed water') in De re rustica, about 60 CE.
+The Hispanic-Roman naturalist Lucius Columella gave a recipe for mead (mella or aqua mulsa, lit. 'honeyed water') in De re rustica, about 60 CE.

 Take rainwater kept for several years, and mix a sextarius of this water with a [Roman] pound of honey.
 For a weaker mead, mix a sextarius of water with nine ounces of honey.
 The whole is exposed to the sun for 40 days and then left on a shelf near the fire.
 If you have no rain water, then boil spring water.

 Ancient Greek writer Pytheas described a grain and honey drink similar to mead that he encountered while travelling in Thule.
 According to James Henry Ramsay this was an earlier version of Welsh metheglin.
 When 12-year-old Prince Charles II visited Wales in 1642 Welsh metheglin was served at the feast as a symbol of Welsh presence in the emerging British identity in the years between the Union of the Crowns in 1603 and the creation of the Kingdom of Great Britain in 1707.